robertpkoenig/ochem/planning/rob.md

-- refactor student editor to functional component, and reduce size to around 200
+- add tooltip for each editor button (2)
+- 3-step zoom if that's relatively easy (8)

-- get the triple bond to draw
+- get the triple bond to draw (1)

-- refactor student page to functional component, and reduce size to around 100\
-- redesign the overall layout of the student and teacher page so that notifications are on the page, and the canvas is not constrained
+- adjust overall layout of the student and teacher page so that notifications are on the page, and the canvas is not constrained
 - failure message on the top of the screen (0.75)
-- R group dummy element / atom (0.5)

 - additional help explaining how curly arrows are drawn (0.75)
-- change color per steve's directions (0.5)
-- add tooltip for each editor button (2)
-- zoom if that's relatively easy (2 )
 - each step must be able to contain more than one curly arrow (8)
 - add option for contextual information / question for each step (5)
 - option to add lone pairs (8)